 We can choose to see our current situation as an opportunity.

-Before you start throwing rotten food at me, understand that I’m in no way minimizing our stress, anxiety, fear or loss.
+Before you start throwing rotten food at me, understand I’m in no way minimizing our stress, anxiety, fear or loss.
 I’m very concerned, more for others than myself, but for myself, too.
 I don’t want to get sick and die.
 I haven’t finished my books yet, for one thing.

 On the other hand, I admit to a sort of horrified fascination when it feels like everything is falling apart, either for me, personally, or on a larger scale.
 Chaos, in my experience, is filled with possibility, with sudden shifts and changes, with unexpected twists and outcomes.
 When we surf the edge of chaos, we’re in terra incognita, and anything might happen.